-- Common first year sets the foundation, with the core skills you’ll need as a professional software developer – check out some first year app projects
+- First year sets the foundation with the core skills you’ll need as a professional software developer – check out some first-year app projects

-- Work on at least two industry projects so you’re ready to work in the real-world
+- Work on at least two industry projects with real clients from industry

 - Co-operative Education option for broader applied experience (competitive entry)